talo/rush-py/README.md

 ## 1.1) Prep the protein

-First we will run the protein preparation routine (using pdbfixer internally) to prepare the protein for molecular dynamics
+First we will run the protein preparation routine (using pdbfixer and pdb2pqr internally) to prepare the protein for molecular dynamics

 ``` python
 # we can check the arguments and outputs for prepare_protein with help()